Buffer Mapping Project

 All Public Waters will be mapped as requiring a 50-foot buffer, with two exceptions:

 Public waters wetlands include all type 3, 4, and 5 wetlands (as defined in U.S. Fish and Wildlife Service Circular No. 39, 1971 edition) that at the time of designation were 10 acres or more in rural areas or 2-1/2 acres or more in cities and are designated on the DNR’s public waters inventory.
 Wetlands not meeting this definition are not displayed on the map viewer, as they are not specifically addressed in the 2015 buffer law.
-Additionally, the DNR has determined that the 2015 buffer law did not intend mandatory buffers for public water wetlands without a shoreland classification.
+Additionally, the DNR has determined that public water wetlands without a shoreland classification do not have hydrological conditions that make mandatory buffers practical.
 For those reasons, the map does not depict many public water wetlands as requiring a buffer.

 Does the clarification bill make it clear that private ditches are exempt from the new buffer law?